eledot/Blitwizard/README-deps.txt

     Lua 5.2
 	Box2D 2.2.1

-WARNING: Those versions might be outdated and contain bugs!
+WARNING: Those versions might be outdated and may contain bugs!
 Please always check if there are newer versions available, and consider using those instead: